microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Log-Files/BuildXL.log.md

               11 |               0 |                  0 |       Cached |       00:00:12 |       00:00:12 | Pip4814212D6E796253 ...
 ```
 ### Performance Summary
 This section contains a performance summary of the BuildXL run broken down by phases.
+This is currently only available for single machine builds.
 ```
 [0:16.842] verbose DX0408: Performance Summary:
 Time breakdown: